 The available data for North Pacific common minke whales relevant to length-weight relationships are discussed under Item 3.1.3.
-It was agreed that these represent the best dataset for comparison with the Greenlandic situation as they are of large sample size and for the same species (unlike the Lockyer, 1976).
+It was agreed that these represent the best dataset for comparison with the Greenlandic situation as they are of large sample size and for the same species (unlike the Lockyer, 1976 data), albeit from a different ocean basin.